Don’t be That Person who Says “I am not a Tech Person”

 I am not a technical guy he said.
 He did not elaborate further, convinced in his heart of hearts that everyone knows what he means.
 We hear that and we all go, “Oh, that makes sense.
 The guy is not a technical guy!”.

-Basically, a national bank gets swindled by 101 millions USD by a bunch of spelling-challenged rookies impersonating the guy in charge (presumably accessing this email with the password “p@ssWord123”, because he is not a technical guy), and the Good Governor defends himself, like: “I am not a technical guy”.
+A national bank gets swindled by 101 millions USD by a bunch of spelling-challenged rookies impersonating the guy in charge (presumably accessing this email with the password “p@ssWord123”, because he is not a technical guy), and the Good Governor defends himself with the “I am not a technical guy” defense.

 I hear this all the time — and you probably do too: